Annales Siculi

-The Annales Siculi (Annals of Sicily) is an anonymous set of Latin annals covering the island of Sicily between 1027 and 1265.
+The Annales Siculi (Annals of Sicily) is an anonymous set of Latin annals covering the history of the island of Sicily between 1027 and 1265.
 Although it covers the entire period of Norman rule in Sicily and almost the entire period of Staufer rule, the Annales is not concerned with the kingdom of Sicily as a whole but only the island.
 It is least accurate for the earliest period, down to 1052, and is most substantial for the reigns of the Staufer kings Frederick II (1197–1250) and Manfred (1258–1266).
 It is conjectured to be the work of a monk, probably from the vicinity of Messina.
 The quality of the text's Latin is poor.
 It was probably composed sometime after the Angevin conquest of the kingdom in 1266.

 The Annales is known from two manuscript copies of the 14th century, both probably copied from the original, now lost.
 They are: